The Fine Print: Notes for Schedulers

 Lunch: If the Bio-Bus Staff is teaching beyond 1:00 pm, please schedule a lunch break for them, preferably 45-60 minutes.

-Important – Schedule Confirmation: We must have a copy of your schedule of which group is going on the Bio-Bus, including times and numbers of people (including adults), on file by one week before the scheduled Bio-Bus visit.
-You may fax this to The Bio-Bus Project at 404-413-5301, or send it by mail or e-mail (addresses above).
-We reserve the right to cancel the reservation of any group that has not complied with this requirement one week in advance of the Bio-Bus visit.
+Important – Schedule Confirmation: We must have a copy of your schedule indicating which group will participate with the Bio-Bus, including times and numbers of students (including adults), on file by two weeks before the scheduled Bio-Bus visit.
+Please email your form to the Bio Bus office (email address above).
+We reserve the right to cancel the reservation of any group that has not complied with this requirement two weeks in advance of the Bio-Bus visit.

 Parking: If we are coming into a classroom, please have a designated parking space for our seven-passenger van, near to where we will off-load equipment.
 If we are coming to present on the Bio-Bus itself, please plan where you want the 30-foot converted RV to park so that it can be boarded from the rear door safely by visitors.
 This must be on a hard, level surface, not grass or a slope.
 Please inform the front office staff where this spot is.
 (Sometimes, the only appropriate parking space is also the school bus loading zone, which can affect our arrival and departure times.)

 Questions?
-For scheduling and routine questions, you can contact the Bio-Bus Program Manager, Genevieve Edwards, by e-mail at firstname.lastname@example.org, or by telephone at 404- 413-5421.
+For scheduling and routine questions, you can contact the Bio-Bus office, by e-mail at [email protected], or by telephone at 404- 413-5421.